Home

 2. Class Elements Be prepared to consider a multitude of yoga techniques to create comprehensive class plans.

-3. Sequencing Fundamentals & Guidelines Lay the foundation for sequencing poses to safely and effectively meet class objectives.
+3. Sequencing Fundamentals & Guidelines Have a foundation for sequencing poses to safely and effectively meet class objectives.

-4. Choosing & Arranging Poses Learn how to apply anatomy, biomechanics and knowledge of poses to choose and arrange poses in order to promote a balance of strength and flexibility, prepare for a peak pose, sequence vinyasa flow, and meet other objectives.
+4. Choosing & Arranging Poses Apply anatomy, biomechanics and knowledge of poses to choose and arrange poses in order to promote a balance of strength and flexibility, prepare for a peak pose, sequence vinyasa flow, and meet other objectives.

 5. Segmenting Your Class Be familiar with how a class can be segmented in order to assist in effective sequencing and pacing, and how to use a segmented class framework for setting and meeting intentions.